Economic Benefits of moving your data into the Cloud environment

 Typical Health care software systems such as ADT, EHR, and Inventory Management applications are not likely to be a good fit for the public cloud because of security concerns.
 Hence you must go with private cloud for the covered entity.
 The reason for this is that any potential economic benefit from the cloud is outweighed by security and compliance issues.
 A Covered Entity may have specialized workloads that are used occasionally by a select group of users.
 These specialized workloads may have run effectively for many years in the conventional data center, so there may be no economic benefit in moving them to the cloud.

 After you evaluate your mix of data processing, however, you will find many situations where the 340B standardization, flexibility, and scalability of the cloud can deliver outstanding economic benefit in a private or hybrid cloud environment.

 List of Economic Benefits in moving to private cloud.

 A move to the cloud is likely to deliver an economic benefit if you have a need for the following.

-A Software as a Service (SaaS) Solution: As your hospital has grown and diversified, everyone on your distributed financial system seems to be running a different version of your internal fianance automation tool. you have recently lost out on some big revenue based on the discrepancies in 340B NDC and claims data across different contract pharmacies. you decide that implementing a SaaS (for. e.g. Cloud 340B) to run your 340B automation will ensure that all members of the pharmacy team have consistent and accurate invoices, replenishment orders, reverse purchase orders etc., when they need it.
+A Software as a Service (SaaS) Solution: As your hospital has grown and diversified, everyone on your distributed financial system seems to be running a different version of your internal finance automation tool. you have recently lost out on some big revenue based on the discrepancies in 340B NDC and claims data across different contract pharmacies. you decide that implementing a SaaS ( e.g. Cloud 340B) to run your 340B automation will ensure that all members of the pharmacy team have consistent and accurate invoices, replenishment orders, reverse purchase orders etc. when they need it.